Ultimate Guide to Potassium in Food

 1 cup, cooked: 896mg - 19% DV

-This is a cool looking vegetable with naturally occurring antioxidants and electrolytes.
-As a result of carotenoid antioxidants, it promotes overall wellness and may protect against heart disease, cancer and type 2 diabetes (13).
+This is a cool looking vegetable with naturally occurring antioxidants, vitamins and minerals.
+As a result of carotenoid antioxidants, it promotes overall wellness and may protect against heart disease, cancer and type 2 diabetes (8).

 4. Wild-Caught Salmon